-ETD = exchange traded derivatives; OTC = over-the-counter.
+ETD = exchange-traded derivatives; OTC = over-the-counter.

-1 All reporting CCPs across all asset classes are included in the right panel.
+1 All reporting CCPs across all asset classes are included in the right-hand panel.
 Data have been interpolated.
-Data from three CCPs has been excluded due to incompleteness or insufficient quality.
+Data from three CCPs have been excluded due to incompleteness or insufficient quality.